wolfpup-software/hx-js/hx-response/README.md

 - request -> the `request` used to fetch a `response`
 - response -> the unread response
 - error -> any `error` thrown

-## about

-`Hx-response` defines a barrier between hypertext responses and their projection with DOM `events`.

-Hacker pups can tailor their own `hx-response` event callbacks to create custom document fragments.

-WOOOF!